tomaszkacprzak/tomaszkacprzak.github.io/index.md

 # New projects

-If you are a masters student in cosmology, computer science or statistics, and are interested in a project, you send me an email.
+If you are a masters student in cosmology, computer science or statistics, and are interested in a project, please send me an email.